oupashabangu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export PATH=$PATH:/action looks into this when looking for a programme echo $PATH | tr -s ':' '\n' | wc -l scipt that count number of directories printenv list environment variables set list local variables and environmental variables and functions BEST=School creates a new local variable export BEST=School creates a new global variable
+export PATH=$PATH:/action looks into this when looking for a programme echo $PATH | tr -s ':' '\n' | wc -l scipt that count number of directories printenv list environment variables set list all local variables and environmental BEST=School creates new local variable export BEST=School creates a new global variable echo $(( 128+TRUEKNOWLEDGE)) prints results of the additiona of 128 with the value stored in environment variable